God’s Gonna Cut You Down

 The Kraal was gone, the hallway empty.
 His parents’ clothes lingered in piles where they’d last stood.

 Diego pushed through the crowd, knowing he’d be left behind if he didn’t.
 The deck jolted, drawing a scatter of screams from the packed transit station.
 A chime played, followed by a robotic voice crackling over the public address system.
-“Please allow passengers to exit the pod before boarding.”
+“Please allow passengers to exit the Pod before boarding.”

 Raphael.